jewettaij/visfd/doc/doc_filter_mrc.md

 algorithm.
 Afterwards, each voxel in the image will be assigned to an integer indicating the local-minima basin to which it belongs.
-Voxels which lie on "ridges"
+By default voxels which lie at the "ridges"
 (ie., at the boundary of multiple different drainage basins), are assigned a value of 0.
+(You can prevent this using the "**-watershed-hide-boundaries**" argument.)

-Note: These minima are sorted according to depth and begin at 1, not zero.
+*Note:* These minima are sorted according to depth and begin at 1, not zero.
 (Hence voxels in the first minima's basin, ie, the global minima basin, will be assigned to intensities of 1.
 Voxels in the next deepest basin, 2, etc...)

-Note: The locations of the corresponding local minima can be found by invoking the program on the same image using the "**-find-minima**" argument.
+*Note:* The locations of the corresponding local minima can be found by invoking the program on the same image using the "**-find-minima**" argument.
 (They are also sorted according to minima depth.)

+*Note:* When searching neighboring voxels, all 26 neighbors (3x3x3-1) are considered by default.
+(You can use the **-neighbor-connectivity nc** argument to skip 3D corner voxels by setting nc=2, and also 2D corners by setting nc=1.
+ This may increase the number of spurious basins discovered.)

-*Note: Oversegmentation can be reduced by performing a Gaussian blur on the image to remove small, insignificant local minima beforehand.
+*Note:* Oversegmentation can be reduced by performing a Gaussian blur on the image to remove small, insignificant local minima beforehand.
-(This algorithm is usually only applied to images that have been smoothed or filtered in advance.)*
+(This algorithm is usually only applied to images that have been smoothed or filtered in advance.)

+*BUG WARNING:
+          Basins beginning at non-point-like local minima are currently ignored.
+          (Such extrema consist of multiple adjacent voxels of identical brightness.)
+          This is a bug.
+          This feature was intended to be applied to noisy microscope images (having 32bit depth) which have already been processed using Gaussian blurring, Tensor-voting, or other kinds of filters.
+          For these images, adjacent voxels of identical brightness are very unlikely.
+          This bug will get fixed eventually.*

 ### -watershed-threshold  threshold